segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/autopilothq/index.md

 ---
-title: Autopilot
+title: Autopilot Source
 ---
 [Autopilot](https://autopilothq.com/) makes automating customer journeys as simple as drawing on a whiteboard.
 Engage at just the right time with personalized emails, in-app messages, SMS, and postcards.

-Take your company’s email analysis to the next level by adding Autopilot as a Source to Segment.
-We’ll automatically collect email events like Email Delivered and Email Opened, forward them to your destinations, and load them into your data warehouse.
+Take your company's email analysis to the next level by adding Autopilot as a Source to Segment.
+We'll automatically collect email events like Email Delivered and Email Opened, forward them to your destinations, and load them into your data warehouse.

 This is an [Event Cloud Source](https://segment.com/docs/sources/#event-cloud-sources) which can not only export data into your Segment warehouse, but they can also federate the exported data into your other enabled Segment Destinations.